tkolodziej/morphomigrational/README.md

 The functions of other files are commented in the code.

-If the problem occur (because of the poor explanation, possibly), you can contact me in the e-mail mentioned in the publication "Morphomigrational description - a new approach connecting cell migration with its morphology" (I'll add the doi if it is gonna be published).
+If any problem occur (also because of this rather brief explanation), you can contact me in the e-mail mentioned in the publication "Morphomigrational description - a new approach connecting cell migration with its morphology" (I'll add the doi if it is gonna be published).